 - the skills you developed and what you’ve achieved from your life outside of study – any work experience/part-time jobs, extracurricular activities or interests, positions of responsibility, years out etc.

 You might choose to follow a chronological structure, a skills-based one or borrow elements from both.
-Think about what format would be best to highlight the experiences that you have and the skills that Knight Frank are looking for.
+Think about what format would be best to highlight the experiences that you have and the skills that Knight Frank is looking for.

 Knight Frank, of course, still values industry work experience so if you have notable property experience to your name, emphasise it on your CV.
 If you are following a chronological format consider separating out your industry and non-industry experience into different sections (perhaps called ‘Industry experience’ and ‘Other employment’).